Hearing Instrument Specialist

 Dear Hearing Instrument Specialist Student:

 This handbook has been prepared to provide information about academic standards, guidelines and processes specific to the Hearing Instrument Specialist Program (HIS).
 Reading, understanding and following the information in this handbook is an important first step in your continued success in this program and your chosen profession.
-The handbook has been compiled with careful consideration for your personal and professional growth during your two years at the college.
-If you do not understand any of the information in this handbook, please ask the faculty, Coordinator for an explanation.
+The handbook has been compiled with careful consideration for your personal and professional growth during your two years at the College.
+If you do not understand any of the information in this handbook, please ask the Faculty or the Program Coordinator for an explanation.

 We are here to help you have a successful two years.
 Should you experience difficulty or need assistance in any area of your studies, please talk to your Program Coordinator, or come to my office to seek direction to support your success in the program.

 All the very best to you in your studies,

 Paul Finch, Chair, Health Sciences

 The HIS Program prepares students to test hearing, select and fit hearing aids, counsel hearing aid patients, and recommend the use of other assistive listening devices when appropriate.

 The program curriculum includes courses in: acoustics and perception of sound, anatomy and physiology of the ear, measurement of hearing sensitivity, digital and analog hearing-aid electronics, acoustic signal processing, hearing-aid programming and fitting, manufacturer fitting software, counselling and professional ethics.
 A clinical field placement will enable students to apply knowledge and skills to the reality of the work environment.